VitaliStupin/docs/lists.md

 3\.
 System gets an OCSP response from one of the found OCSP responders.

-## 8. Quotation v1 (do lines look better bullets?
-Gray font visibility?)
+## 8. Quotation v1 (do lines look better than bullets?
+Gray font visibility?
+Bad compatibility with other markdown variants.)

 > 1. System finds OCSP responder addresses from the global configuration.